shichao-an/uhuf/README.md

 uhuf
 ====

-uhuf is a CLI tool that get files from the connected GitLab repository using API.
+uhuf is a CLI tool that gets files from the connected GitLab repository using API.

 ### Configuration

-uhuf requires a config file at `/etc/uhuf.conf`, or `../etc/uhuf.conf` relative to binary directory that holds the `uhuf` script (e.g. `/usr/local/etc/uhuf.conf`).
+uhuf requires a config file at `/etc/uhuf.conf`, or `../etc/uhuf.conf` relative to the bin directory that holds the `uhuf` script (e.g. `/usr/local/etc/uhuf.conf`).
 The config file is in INI format, and needs three variables under the `uhuf` section.
 For example,

 ``` ini
 [uhuf]